All Or Nothing Thinking Worksheets

 What is an All-or-nothing Thinking Worksheet?

 The is a cognitive-behavioral therapy (CBT) resource designed to help individuals identify and challenge their patterns of all-or-nothing thinking, also known as black-and-white thinking.
-This cognitive distortion involves viewing situations, events, or oneself in extreme, binary terms, such as "all good" or "all bad," with no middle ground.
+Identifying cognitive distortion involves viewing situations, events, or oneself in extreme, binary terms, such as "all good" or "all bad," with no middle ground.

 This worksheet aims to guide individuals through a structured process of recognizing when they engage in all-or-nothing thinking, understanding its impact on their emotions and behavior, and developing more balanced, nuanced perspectives.
 It typically consists of several sections, including: